marcwalden1/Scene-Graph-Generator/README.md

 # Scene Graph Generator

 ### Description
 This project is a reimplementation of the Scene Graph Generation Benchmark based on [Kaihua Tang's Scene-Graph-Benchmark repository](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch/blob/master/README.md).
 It is introduced in the paper [Unbiased Scene Graph Generation from Biased Training](https://openaccess.thecvf.com/content_CVPR_2020/papers/Tang_Unbiased_Scene_Graph_Generation_From_Biased_Training_CVPR_2020_paper.pdf).
 Scene graph generation aims to predict objects and the relationships between them (subject-predicate-object) from an input image.
 It is a crucial task in computer vision, facilitating higher-level understanding of visual scenes and enabling downstream applications like image captioning, visual question answering, and semantic segmentation.
+In this project, I include the main difficulties that I faced with implementing this model on a GPU with CUDA 10.1 and my own package versions.

 ### Objectives